feature-flow/twotieredkanban/doc/try.rst

   substring searches, while the on-line version uses a language-aware full-text search engine.

+- It requires a modern web browser.
+It is known to work with current versions of Chrome, Edge, Firefox, and Safari.
+Desktop browsers are required to drag tasks between states.

-To run the demo, open the following URL with the **Chrome browser**:
+To run the demo, open the following URL:

   http://valuenator.com/demo#/board/sample